amandaworkman1988/Child-Labor-Rotating-Chores-Home-Assistant/README.md

 # Go back to your other window and copy the yaml for the laundry card and paste this in the card section of the conditional card.
 # Under conditions, choose entity state and the entity will be whatever day you want that child to do laundry.
 Type ON for the state.
 #
 # You should now have a column of chore categories.
-You can now copy this entire section and paste into this child's view.
+You can now copy this cards and paste into this child's view.
 #
 #
 # 9. Next Child
 #
 # Now, go back to your test view.
 You are going to go into each card, go into the code editor, and change the entities for every
 # chore to the next child.
 You do this by simply deleting their name and by starting to type the next child's name, it should start to auto populate.
 # Do this for every chore.
 Change the laundry date for this child.
-Copy the entire section and place into the next child's view.
+Copy the cards and place into the next child's view.
 #
 # Repeat for every child.
 #